-PF/PFIP Monitoring
+3.1.
+PF/PFIP/Country Strategy Monitoring

-USG signed its Partnership Framework with the Government of Lesotho in 2009 and finalized the Implementation Plan in late 2010.
-As Lesotho is approaching the mid-point of the implementation plan, in 2012 the USG and GOL will begin to evaluate our success towards joint commitments in the PF, with a particular focus on prevention.
-The most ambitious goal set in the PF was to reduce HIV incidence in Lesotho by 35% by 2014, a goal developed with the expectation that the GOL would rapidly scale up voluntary medical male circumcision.
-While the level of VMMC scale-up has not occurred as anticipated, GoL in partnership with PEPFAR Lesotho is well-poised to rapidly scale up VMMC, should additional resources become available.
+The U.S. Government (USG) signed its Partnership Framework (PF) with the GoL in 2009 and finalized the Implementation Plan in 2010.
+The most ambitious goal set in the PF was to reduce HIV incidence in Lesotho by 35% by 2014, a goal developed with the expectation that the GoL would rapidly scale up